npm/npm/doc/cli/npm-install.md

 your local `node_modules` folder with the same layout it uses with the global `node_modules` folder.
 Only your direct dependencies will show in `node_modules` and everything they depend on will be flattened in their `node_modules` folders.
-This obviously will elminate some deduping.
+This obviously will eliminate some deduping.

 The `--legacy-bundling` argument will cause npm to install the package such that versions of npm prior to 1.4, such as the one included with node 0.8,